rendezvous14/test-challenges-web/test-automation/test_1.md

 7. Try to make an order eventhough there is 0 balance Basically the amount and total will be calculated automatically and there will be warning message if the amount or total is above the balance.
 ![Alt text](img/test-challenges-5.png?raw=true "Title")

 8. If user attempt to make an order.
-There will be notification message about insufficient balance.
+There will be notification message about you are not logged in yet.
 ![Alt text](img/test-challenges-7.png?raw=true "Title")